"How fast is my broadband?" It's a question many of us have asked, and finding out what broadband speed you can get is

 Are you in a rural or urban area?
-Broadband is consistently faster in cities and larger towns.
+Broadband is consistently faster in cities and larger towns, regardless of connection type.

-The distance of your house from the telephone exchange will also affect your speed.
-The closer you are, the faster your connection
+How far are you from the telephone exchange?
+The closer you are, the faster your connection.

 To see an accurate approximation for your home, try our postcode checker, which scans your connection, analyses your broadband exchange and works out what broadband speeds you can get.

-Why is my connection slower in the evenings?
+Why is my broadband connection slower in the evenings?

-The amount of people using a broadband connection in an area affects the “contention ratio”, which is the ratio of users to the BT area’s telephone exchange, and the coping capacity the exchange has for those connections.
+The amount of people using a broadband connection in an area affects what's known as the contention ratio, which is the ratio of users to the area's telephone exchange, and the coping capacity the exchange has for those connections.

-Most home users use their computers in the evening, so connections tend to be a lot slower at these peak hours (i.e. 7pm to 10pm).
+Most people using broadband in their homes use their computers in the evening, so connections tend to be a lot slower at these peak hours (i.e. 8pm to 10pm).
 The best time to use broadband is between 12am and 8am when most people are sleeping.

-Not everyone has access to FTTP fibre, however; many users are still on fibre to the cabinet (FTTC) technology, which is what the BT fibre optic broadband service is based on, is still affected by your location and how far away you are from the "cabinet," but location affects cable connections less than ADSL.
-This makes both cable options a more consistent alternative.
-However, they are still impacted by the number of people using the service at peak periods.
+Not everyone has access to FTTP fibre, however; many users are still on fibre to the cabinet (FTTC) technology, which is still affected by your location and how far away you are from the "cabinet," but location affects cable connections less than ADSL connections.
+While both cable options are more consistent alternatives to ADSL, they are still impacted by the number of people using the service at peak periods.